Case Studies

 Finally, in October 2018, after a referral to the movement disorders clinic at the University of Wisconsin Hospital (UWH) in Madison–and an intervening visit to UWH’s emergency room–Tom was diagnosed with Lewy Body Dementia.
 He moved to a skilled nursing facility.

-Swiderek 2019The day after Thanksgiving 2018, Tom suffered a pulmonary embolism.
-While Tom recovered, he started leaning more to one side (the so-called “Lewy lean”) and using his hands became more difficult.
-Tom’s voice, too, grew progressively quieter and his face expressionless though he never lost his memory.
+Swiderek 2019In late 2018, Tom suffered a pulmonary embolism.
+While recovering, he started leaning more to one side (the “Lewy lean”) and using his hands became more difficult.
+Tom’s voice, too, grew progressively quieter and his face expressionless.
+He never lost his memory.

 Tom entered hospice care in early 2019, and passed away peacefully on a Sunday morning, in March.
 Tom said “if something can be learned to keep just one person from getting this horrible disease, my having it will have been worth it.”
 Tom’s brain was sent to the Mayo Clinic in Florida, where the diagnosis of Lewy Body Dementia was confirmed.